minio/mc/docs/minio-admin-complete-guide.md

 <a name="console"></a>
 ### Command `console` - show console logs for MinIO server
 This command is deprecated and will be removed in a future release.
-Use 'mc support logs print' instead.
+Use 'mc support logs show' instead.

 <a name="prometheus"></a>